 We are talking about user experience a lot in this blog, so on the same line how compatible is your website with all kinds of devices is very important.
 Especially with the tremendous boost in mobile search, it’s imperative to have a responsive web design which performs equally well on mobile devices.

 Mobile devices have already reached more than 75% of global internet users and it’s only going to increase.
 So creating responsive designs for your website which gives the same level of user experience on all devices and users will not have to zoom or squint while browsing is important for SEO.
 Check with Google’s tool if your website is mobile friendly or not.

 Title tags and meta description

-Title tags tell search engines and visitors what your page is about in very concise and effective way possible.
-But only use relevant keywords and don’t try to misguide users or search engines because you may get short term traffic but in long run, it’s going to hurt your rankings.
+Title tags tell search engines and visitors what your page is about in a very concise and effective way possible.
+But only use relevant keywords and don’t try to misguide users or search engines because you may get short term traffic but in the long run, it’s going to hurt your rankings.

 The Meta description is the short paragraph that appears below your URL on the search results page.
 It is not going to improve your rankings but it’s going to help your chances of a searcher clicking on your link after reading it and finding it relevant.

 Use of relevant keywords in the strategic places like page Title, your URL and Meta description is important and required but apart from that, stuffing your page with unnecessary use of same keywords is not a good practice.
 This habit is going to hurt you more than they can benefit you.